jftuga/blog/_posts/2018-12-19--Improving-GNU-sort-speed.md

 ---
 layout: post
-title: "PSA: Improving GNU sort speed"
+title: "Improving GNU sort speed"
 date: 2018-12-19 04:42:02 +0000
-categories: commandline
+categories: command-line
 ---

 You can drastically improve the speed of GNU sort by using a few of its command line options.